Documentation of the AdvanceMAME scripts.

 10 Configuration

-The scripts must be inserted in the 'advmame.rc' file.
-You can split complex scripts terminating any splitted row with the `\' char.
+The scripts must be inserted in the `advmame.rc` file.
+You can split complex scripts terminating any split row with the `\` character.

 For example: